dharminnagar/github-backup-automation/README.md

-# Git Backup For Mac
+# GitHub Backup For Mac
 This is a simple script to backup your git repositories on your Mac.
 It will backup all your repositories in your `dev` folder on your Mac.
 You can also update the script to backup other folders as well.

 ## Features